-Program A-1.2: The City of Marina shall designate the land surrounding the UC MBEST Center and CSUMB planning areas for compatible use, such as Planned Development Mixed Use Districts, to encourage use of this land for a unitity and research oriented environment and to prevent the creation of mounced boundaries between the campus and surrounding communities.
+Program A-1.2: The City of Marina shall designate the land surrounding the UC MBEST Center Cooperative Planning District and CSUMB planning areas for compatible use, such as Planned Development Mixed Use Districts, to encourage use of this land for a university and research oriented environment and to prevent the creation of pronounced boundaries between the campus and surrounding communities.

-Program A-1.3: The City of Marina shall review and, if necessary, revise its zoning ordinance regulations on the types of uses allowed in areas adjacent to the UCMBEST Cooperative Planning District and the CSUMB Planning Area District, so as to ensure compatibility of uses; the City will adopt zoning standards to ensure a suitable transition of land use types, density, design, circulation and roadways to the areas designated for university-related uses.
+Program A-1.3: The City of Marina shall review and, if necessary, revise its zoning ordinance regulations on the types of uses allowed in areas adjacent to the UC MBEST Center Cooperative Planning District and the CSUMB Planning Area District, so as to ensure compatibility of uses; the City will adopt zoning standards to ensure a suitable transition of land use types, density, design, circulation and roadways to the areas designated for university-related uses.